raj713335/INTELEGIX/README.md

     1. Uses a custom trained model based on yolov4 Darknet architecture to detect a person.
     2. Uses a custom trained model to do gender detection on the person and show result.
     3. If the person is standing near a opposite gender washroom then it signals violation.
+    4. Sends the violating image sample in the Telegram Group Via Rest API with the use of Tokens and Bot.